 Monica and “Chandler”

 The clicker training suggested to you has its merits but it has come to be a little controversial in dog training circles.
-The overall idea and original appeal is that it provides an all positive way to shape a dog’s behaviour.
-Simply put, the trainer clicks a device of some sort to notify the dog it is on the right track and then rewards the dog with normally food.
+The overall idea and original appeal is that it provides an all positive way to shape a dog’s behavior.
+Simply put, the trainer clicks a device of some sort to notify the dog it is on the right track and then rewards the dog with more often than not, food.
 The dog doesn’t need to demonstrate the hoped for end result right away but a little piece of it which is added on as the dog purposefully or accidentally moves toward the desired end result.
 Critics suggest that for any creature this is an unnatural way to both teach and to learn and that the idea of all positive learning is non-existent in humans or animals.
 They do not believe that a dog will have its self-esteem irreparably compromised should an appropriate method and measure of discouragement be added to the mix.
-There is also the concern that the time line and level of expertise required with clicker training with regard to timing and recognition of a dog’s behaviour nuances makes it impractical for the average dog owner with an end result that the dog will be excluded from far too many outings with their owners.
+There is also the concern that the timeline and level of expertise required with clicker training with regard to timing and recognition of a dog’s behavior nuances make it impractical for the average dog owner with an end result that the dog will be excluded from far too many outings with their owners.

 I’m not opposed to letting a dog know when it’s off track and balancing that with a “Well done!”
 I’ve found that because the method is such a standard teaching/learning theme for both animals and humans that it is more easily embraced by the average dog owner.
-Sensibly applied I’ve never seen an end result other then an obedient and confident dog that gets to go places and do things that many other dogs are excluded from due to poor attentions spans and ability to exert self control.
+Sensibly applied I’ve never seen an end result other than an obedient and confident dog that gets to go places and do things that many other dogs are excluded from due to poor attention spans and ability to exert self-control.
 That said, I’m very careful about associating anything negative with the command “Come!”
-I just don’t want the dog to prioritize the positives available, as in chase and potential capture of the neighbour’s cat vs a pat on the head upon arrival to me, hence the long line to shave down the options.
-It will allow a reasonable degree of freedom but not the freedom to ignore you and once he understands the true definition of the word “Come!” both you and the neighbour’s cat can enjoy your outings more.
+I just don’t want the dog to prioritize the positives available, as in chase and potential capture of the neighbor’s cat vs a pat on the head upon arrival to me, hence the long line to shave down the options.
+It will allow a reasonable degree of freedom but not the freedom to ignore you and once he understands the true definition of the word “Come!” both you and the neighbor’s cat can enjoy your outings more.